 Surfshark has made waves (geddit?) in the VPN market in recent times.
 That's largely thanks to its rock-bottom pricing while also promising unlimited VPN connections to as many devices as you wish.

 Its iPhone VPN app is more or less the same as what you get from Surfshark's desktop experience.
 There's the same location list, multihop connections, ad and malware prevention, and split tunneling for apps and websites that let you have your VPN connected only when using selected other apps.
-There's a dedicated kill switch as well, which may sway you this provider's way if that's a function you think will be useful on your iPhone.
+There's a dedicated kill switch as well, which may sway you towards this provider if that's a function you think will be useful on your iPhone.

 Surfshark's relative simplicity will be either a pro or a con, depending on what you want to get from your VPN and how many features you want.
 But you still don't lack multiple protocols to choose from (OpenVPN/ IKEv2 and Shadowsocks) and 24/7 support with the company's live chat operatives in case you do run in to any trouble when using or installing.